-Vette Vues Magazine History
+Vette Vues Magazine started in 1972.

 He says, “I remember sitting at the post office one Sunday morning in April and wondered if I was doing the right thing, or just wasting $22.00 in postage and all the cost for envelopes and labels”.

 Corvette Racing was of great interest to the enthusiast, and Vette Vues began keeping the Corvette owners abreast of Corvette’s many heroic achievements on the racetrack.

 Mr. Prather continued his job at the post office until early 1976 when he finally decided to leave it and run the magazine full time.

 In May 1997, Mr. Prather decided to retire and sold the magazine to its current owners, William and Bonnie Wolf.
-The magazine moved from Georgia to Orange City, Florida where it is today.
+The magazine moved from Georgia to Florida where it is today.
 Soon after, their son Bill and his wife Sharon joined the team.

 In August 2007, Vette Vues Magazine came out with the second Best of Vette Vues Magazine Collector Book.
 There are 480-pages celebrating Vette Vues 35-years of uninterrupted publication.

 In October 2009, Vette Vues Magazine started producing events.
 It acquired the Corvette/Chevy Expo in Houston, Texas, which had originally started in 1979.
 Under the Vette Vues umbrella, the event was held in March 2010 at the George Brown Convention Center in downtown Houston.

 Vette Vues Magazine History & Vintage Ads and Old Covers

 Our first example is Volume 1, Issue #6.
 The featured Corvette is owned by Sammy Ramsey of Cleveland, Tennessee.

 Here is an early advertisement in Vette Vues Magazine.
 Notice the clip art that was so popular in that period.